 You may also want to leave behind some funds to cover the cost of your funeral, or to provide an inheritance for loved ones.

-Some life insurance policies can be set up with increasing term cover.
+Some life insurance policies can be set up with increasing term insurance.

-This is similar to level term cover, however, the level of cover will increase annually in line with inflation.
+This is similar to level term insurance, however, the level of cover will increase annually in line with inflation.

 If you’re mindful that you may not pass away for quite some time, then you could protect your pay out from being worth less in the future.

 This way you’ll still have a sufficient pay out sum to cover all the original costs that you took out a life insurance policy for.